alfitraaa/Super_Cashier/README.md

 - Customer can deletes any of their shopping list or all of them if they cancel the purchase.
 - Checks their shopping list to make sure there is no error.
 - Customer can checks the total price of their purchases along with additional discounts with conditions:
-    a.
-If the total price is above Rp200.000, then get 5% discount.
+    - If the total price is above Rp200.000, then get 5% discount.
-    b.
-If the total price is above Rp300.000, then get 8% discount.
+    - If the total price is above Rp300.000, then get 8% discount.
-    c.
-If the total price is above Rp500.000, then get 10% discount.
+    - If the total price is above Rp500.000, then get 10% discount.
 Along with several other features that can be added if there are still features that have not been covered in the system.

 ## Program Flow